budgiedownunder/maze/docs/README.md

 ## Introduction

-This is an experimental project that has been created for exploring various programming languages, technologies and language-to-language integration.
+This is an experimental project that I have created for exploring various programming languages, technologies and language-to-language integration.
 At its core, it contains a set of tools and libraries for managing and solving mazes that are then utilised in various application scenarios.

 ## Project Structure